mbed-ce/mbed-os/connectivity/drivers/emac/CompositeEMAC.md

 But we don't want the DMA to have to wait for the CPU, do we?
 To avoid this, each descriptor also specifies a "next descriptor", either via an offset or a pointer.
 The DMA can move to this next descriptor and start processing it right away to send or receive the next packet.
 The CPU will process the completed descriptor on its own time and give it back to the DMA.
 In this manner, as long as your ring of descriptors is big enough and your CPU can keep up with the processing them, the CPU and MAC never have to wait for each other!

 ## Components of the Composite EMAC
+Now that we've covered how an EMAC works in hardware, we can talk through how CompositeEMAC works, and what needs to be implemented for each MCU target.

 ### MAC Driver

 The MAC driver (which must be implemented as a subclass of `CompositeEMAC::MACDriver`) is usually fairly simple.
 It provides an interface between Mbed and the MAC's configuration register block and MDIO master interface.
 Its responsibilities include: